0ethel0zhang/ezoo_play/README.md

   Follow any instructions that is prompted in the command line.
 (The only one should be a spotify verification step that requires you to copy the address of the pop-up website.)

 ## Conclusion
-After everything finished running, **Viola**, you have a playlist called "Electric Zoo 2019" with Top songs from all artists in your list!
+After everything finished running, **Viola**, you have a playlist called the one specified as playlist_name with Top songs from all artists in your list!